appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 <dd>

 The maximum number of tokens the response should contain.
 It allows you to control the length of the generated output.
+For example, if you set it to 50, the response contains a maximum of 50 tokens, ensuring concise outputs.

 </dd>